insanesvk/slack-time/README.md

 ```
 /whattimeis 12 am PST in CET
-/whattime is 23:47 MST in GMT
+/whattimeis 23:47 MST in GMT
-/whattime is 9 GMT in EST
+/whattimeis 9 GMT in EST
 ```

 ##Author